 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) An endocrinology, diabetes, and metabolism fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
-(Core) - I.B.1.b) There must be a collaborative relationship with the program director of the internal medicine residency program to ensure compliance
+(Core) - I.B.1.a) An interventional cardiology fellowship program must function as an integral part of an ACGME-accredited fellowship program in cardiovascular disease.
+(Core)